aregsar/aregsarblog/blog/2021/redis-configure-laravel/index.md

 \ZRedis::connection()->ping();

 ## Adding a non default connection

+As an aside, the `default` connection above is used by the Laravel `Redis` facade and its underlying `RedisManager` and `Redis` classes by default without requiring the user to pass in the connection explicitly.

 These is a connection named `cache` that is not a default connection that we could explicitly used.
 But since that connection is used as the default connection by the Laravel Cache, lets create a new connection and use it instead: